-Today, the Highlander Folk School has evolved into a research and educational center in a town with a population of approximately 1,400.
+Today, the Highlander Folk School has evolved into a research and educational center in a town that continues to have a small population.
 Read about the Center here: https://www.highlandercenter.org/our-story/mission.

 For more information about Septima Poinsette Clark, read her autobiographies: Echo in My Soul (1962) and Ready from Within (1986).
-A brief biography can also be found on blackpast.org.
+A brief biography can also be found at blackpast.org.

 The Highlander is the seventh stop on the Tennessee Author Adventures Trail.